Job Configuration - Overview

 🏪 Multi-Store Behavior

-• The only exception is the NAVIGATION import via FTP, which must always be scoped to a store within the Navigation Job Configuration.
+• The NAVIGATION import via FTP must always be scoped to a store within the Navigation Job Configuration.

 Entity Dependencies